-Hot as influencer marketing is these days, it’s easy to wonder how much do Instagram influencers make.
+Hot as influencer marketing is these days, it’s easy to wonder: how much do Instagram influencers actually make?
 After all, the industry as a whole makes billions of dollars each year.
-While some influencers are household names and thus celebrities, such as Kylie Jenner or Taylor Swift, most others are ordinary people.
+While some influencers are household names and thus celebrities, such as Kylie Jenner or Taylor Swift, most others in the influencer space are ordinary people.
 Influencers can be housewives, bankers, college students, aestheticians, and more.
-Really, anyone with a social media account and some spare time can become a nano or micro-influencer with enough niche content, persistence, engagement, and time.
-Here, we’ll just talk about the Instagram crowd.
+Really, anyone with a social media account and some spare time can become a nano or micro – influencer with enough niche content, persistence, engagement, and time, from the travel blogger who evaluates coffee shops across the country to the backyard chicken-keeper.
+Here, we’ll just talk about the Instagram content creator crowd.
 Along with YouTube, it is one of the more profitable platforms for influencers.

 How Much Do Instagram Influencers Make?
 It’s More Than Just Sponsorships

-When we talk about how much do Instagram influencers mark, there are several factors at play.
+When we talk about how much Instagram influencers make, there are several factors at play.
 First of all, not everyone spends all their time working as an influencer.
-Rather, many start out as hobbyists, and many never quit their day job and instead see their role as an influencer as a side hustle.
-Not only that but some influencers make money in ways that don’t involve paid-for sponsored posts.
-Income can be thought of fairly broadly.
+Rather, many start out as hobbyists, and many never quit their day job and instead see their role as an influencer as a side hustle that is able to bring in thousands of dollars a year for additional expenses, savings, or additional hobbies.
+Not only that, but some influencers make money in ways that don’t involve paid-for sponsored posts.
+Income can be thought of fairly broadly and posts must adhere to community guidelines and the rules set forth by the marketing partnership.
+Below, we’ll discuss the most common ways influencers bring in consistent income and begin their influencer career.

 Some work for product

 For Instagram product exchanges, try a selfie showing off the product and saying something complimentary about it.
-Beauty products are great for this format: perhaps a foundation held up all day on the model’s oily skin, which is a major issue.
-Or, an influencer in outdoor sports takes a hydration pack on the latest adventure.
-At some scenic spot, he takes a photo with himself and the item and writes the caption about it’s awesomeness (or adds some words to the picture).
+Beauty products are great for this format: perhaps a foundation held up all day on the model’s oily skin, which is a major issue, or an influencer in outdoor sports takes a hydration pack on the latest adventure.
+At some scenic spot, he takes a photo with himself and the item and writes a witty caption detailing the efficacy of the product (or adds some words to the picture itself).

 Here’s the key to making this type of deal: Make it a fair exchange.
 As I’ve said before, you don’t want to make an influencer feel like he or she is being cheated.
 Not only will they not come back, but they have followers who will listen if they complain about it.
-At the end of the day, you need to have a mutually beneficial relationship with your influencers.
+At the end of the day, you need to have a mutually beneficial relationship with your influencers if you want to truly make the most of their follower count and increase your brand’s reach.
+In these relationships, influencer charges are not set dollar amounts, but are more likely to be specific collections or sought-after products.

-Not every influencer likes to get paid a flat fee for their creative work, and there are other alternatives besides giving away product.
+Not every influencer in the influencer industry likes to get paid a flat fee for their creative work, and there are other influencer marketing strategy alternatives to giving away product.
 One of the better options is with affiliate marketing links.
-Here, you would have the influencer incorporate the link in their post somehow.
-That could mean adding the link through photo editing, in which case the consumer would have to type in the address manually.
+Affiliate programs have the influencer incorporate the affiliate link in their post somehow.
+That could mean adding the links to products through photo editing, in which case the consumer would have to type in the address manually.
 Or, the link could be added in the Instagram bio area, which allows directly adding links.
 Read my post on Instagram link in bio to see how this can look.

 Another way to pay influencers for results rather than exposure is by using promotional codes.
 Here, it is very easy for the influencer to add the promo code in the photo description.
-When someone buys your product using the code, the influencer would get a commission.
+When someone buys your product using the code, the influencer gets a commission.

 One thing I like about this kind of compensation is that it pays for results.
 However, it isn’t the way to go if you’re mainly trying to build brand awareness.
-That’s because brand awareness campaigns aren’t intended to get immediate sales, which tends to be the goal of affiliate marketing.
-Using these techniques inappropriately is a great way to make an influencer feel cheated and destroy the relationship.
+That’s because brand awareness campaigns aren’t intended to get immediate sales and rake in thousands of dollars, which tends to be the goal of affiliate marketing.
+Using these techniques inappropriately is a great way to make an influencer feel cheated and destroy the relationship between you, the influencer, and their specific niche audience.

 Although many influencers get paid primarily through sponsored posts, many influencers also have other sources of revenue.
-For instance, having a custom line of products is a popular way to monetize influence.
-You’ll see this a lot with voices in the fashion or beauty industry: Take a look at some of the larger influencers, and they have a product line all their own.
-Alternatively, they might collaborate with a major brand to make a “collaboration.”
-Here, the influencer helps design something special.
+For instance, having a custom line of products or developing digital products are popular ways to monetize influence.
+You’ll see this a lot with fashion brands or the beauty industry: Take a look at some of the larger influencers, and they have a product line all their own.
+Alternatively, they might work with a major brand in the beauty community (or another community) to make a “collaboration.”
+Here, the beauty influencer (or other type of influencer) helps design something special.
 In both cases, the influencer makes money off the sales.
-While a few Instagram posts will likely be part of the promotion, this isn’t the same thing as a sponsorship.
+While a few Instagram posts will likely be part of the promotion, this isn’t the same thing as a sponsorship and involves a more significant collaboration between both parties.

 Here’s another way that people can monetize Instagram: teaching.
-Instagram TV allows users to post videos, and as a result people can do tutorials or discuss items of interest to their audience.
-So, a rock climbing enthusiast might give followers tips, and then advertise a course on rock climbing.
-At the same time, he or she might help sell rock climbing gear through sponsored posts.
+This usually involves some sort of course creation or membership site that they sell.
+Users can post Reels or videos and do tutorials or discuss items of interest to their audience.
+So, a rock climbing enthusiast might give followers tips, and then advertise an online course on rock climbing.
+At the same time, he or she can “double dip” by selling rock climbing gear through sponsored posts magnifying the lives of influencers and encouraging followers to mimic them.
+Using all of these techniques is often how people shift from using social media as a hobby to making it a full-time career.

 Sponsored Posts: There’s No Fixed Formula for How Much Instagram Influencers Make

 Perhaps the trickiest part about sponsored influencer posts is trying to negotiate a fair price for the campaign.
-As I pointed out above, there’s more than one way to make money as an Instagram influencer, and not all of them involve cash.
+As I pointed out above, there’s more than one way to make money as an Instagram influencer, and not all of them involve cash or a definitive monthly income–and not all influencers treat their accounts as a full-time job.
 Furthermore, the world of influencer marketing is still something of a Wild West town.
-Essentially, it all comes down to negotiating agreeable terms with your intended influencer.
-Remember, influencer marketing generally has a high return on investment, so there’s no reason to be a cheapskate.
+Essentially, negotiating a fair rate all comes down to negotiating agreeable terms with your intended influencer.
+Remember: influencer marketing generally has a high return on investment, so there’s no reason to be a cheapskate on custom content.
+From travel influencers to health influencers, the sway of their influence can be an invaluable asset to your marketing campaigns.
 At the same time, you don’t want to get taken advantage of.
-Here are some considerations.
+Here are some considerations:

 While rates are highly negotiable in influencer marketing, there are some emerging industry models that serve as a good starting place.
-For instance, there’s the Instagram Money Calculator.
-This one considers a variety of variables, such as the number of followers and engagement rate, to give you a starting point.
+For instance, there are a slew of Instagram influencer calculators, like the one pictured above, that consider a variety of variables, such as the number of followers and engagement rate–which can help weed out the possibility of fake followers–to give you a starting point for the precise number of dollars per post you can expect to pay.
 I’m a fan of this tool because, in addition to a rough estimate of cash payments, they’ll give you detailed information about the kinds of people an influencer has following them.
-Look at the report, and you can quickly find out if they’re a match for your buyer persona.
+Look at the report, and you can quickly find out if they’re a match for your target audience.

 What does the consistency in calculators mean?
 That there is an emerging set of rules on how to set prices for the majority of small to medium sized influencers.
-When you’re talking about an influencer with millions of followers some of these rules are altered significantly, and they do tend to have set prices.
+When you’re talking about an influencer with millions of followers, some of these rules are altered significantly, and they do tend to have set prices.
+Fortunately, the highest-paid Instagram influencers will have a set rate, and you won’t have to bother with the process of determining what the average influencer expects.
+Unfortunately, those rates are likely to be quite high, and your influencer marketing campaign may not recover from seeking out the top performers.
+Instead, ope for those with sources of income that more closely align with the size and scope of your brand or company.

 Consider the Number of Followers